Types of Water Contaminants & How to Make Water Safe

 In a large pot or kettle:

-• Bring clear water to a rolling boil for 1 minute.
-At elevations above 6,500 feet, boil for 3 minutes.
+• Bring clear water to a rolling boil for 1 minute (at elevations above 6,500 feet, boil for 3 minutes).

-• Let the water cool before drinking.
+• Allow the water to cool before drinking.

 Tips for better tasting water